smashblu/brew-finder/README.md

 ## Introduction

-`Brew Finder` is a React site that will find breweries in any given area.
+`Brew Finder` is a NextJS site that will find breweries in any given area.

 ## APIs